lionelmace/kasten-on-iks/README.md

 * [jq CLI JSON processor](https://jqlang.github.io/jq/download/)
 * [Helm package manager](https://helm.sh/)

+> This blog has been tested with the version IKS 1.29 and Kasten 10 7.05.

 ## Provision a cluster IKS via Terraform

 These Terraform scripts will provision the following Cloud Services: